wishlist app screenshot

 };

-function to send an action of type "ADDACTION" to the reducer with the appropriate data in the payload.
-After dispatching that action, we reset the _local state of the form inputs (the ones used to store wish description and priority level) and reset the errors by sending a separate "CLEAR_ERRORS" action.
+When the user submits the form with correct values in the text input and select fields, we call the dispatch function to send an action of type "ADD_ACTION" to the reducer with the appropriate data in the payload.
+After dispatching that action, we reset the local state of the form inputs (the ones used to store wish description and priority level) and reset the errors by sending a separate "CLEAR_ERRORS" action.

-was a separate component declared in a different file (for organizational purposes), we need to pass the dispatch function as a prop to this component, so that we could interact with the global state managed by the reducer.
+Because WishlistForm was a separate component declared in a different file (for organizational purposes), we would need to pass the dispatch function as a prop to this component, so that we could interact with the global state managed by the reducer.
 Here's how we define the dispatch function as a prop with Typescript:

 interface WishlistFormProps {